project-torinouta/Air.Lernraum/README.md

   also crate a new directory named `<username>` under `content` and dump the username into `.profile.json`.
-5. Once step 4 is executed, you can run `npx lernraum new` to create a new weekly report in a new branch.
+5. Once step 4 is executed, you can run `npx lernraum new` to create a new weekly report in your own branch.
 Then you can edit it, write your own weekly report!
+6. If you complete the report, then you can run `npx lernraum push` to push report to the repo (don't be worry about commit message, it will be handled alright ~)